-Join Dave Schultze for an in-depth discussion in this video Principles of path animation, part of Animation with Rhino and Bongo.
+Join Dave Schultze for an in-depth discussion in this video Principles of path animation, part of Rhino: Animation with Bongo.

 - In this video, we cover some basic rules of path animation, which is where we attach our camera to a curve or path.
 This curve path will guide it on a walkthrough around our building.
 Now, aeropath are sometimes called flythroughs, but the terms are interchangeable.
 So one of the first rules you wanna look at is any path used should avoid sharp turns, or if it has control points, have the fewest possible.
 In this example, I've got a straight line here, it's going across this terrace, if we turn on the control points, you'll see, with an F10, that truly is a simple straight line.